kartik-venugopal/aural-player/README.md

 NOTE - Please ***don't*** run the app directly from within the image.
 It is a compressed image, and may result in the app behaving slowly and/or unpredictably.
 So, copy it outside and run the copy.

-### Granting access on macOS Catalina or later versions (for Aural Player v2.2.0 or older only)
+### Granting access on macOS Catalina or later versions (for Aural Player v2.2.0 or older)

 ![Catalina security prompt screenshot](/Documentation/Screenshots/catalina-access-prompt.png?raw=true)